MWPainter/Deep-Neuroevolution-With-SharedWeights---Ensembling-A-Better-Solution/README.md

     - Downloading the data
     - Dataset object
     - Definitely req's data loaders
-- Implement Inception-Resnetv2 architecture
+- **Implement Inception-Resnetv2 architecture
-    - ANd a smaller shallower version as a starting point
+    - **ANd a smaller shallower version as a starting point
+    - **Adapt implementation from [here](https://github.com/Cadene/pretrained-models.pytorch/blob/master/pretrainedmodels/models/inceptionresnetv2.py) and [here](https://github.com/Cadene/pretrained-models.pytorch/blob/master/pretrainedmodels/models/inceptionv4.py) and reference them correctly
 - Repeate all experiments on imagenet using Inception-Resnetv2
+    - Use the pretrained models from [here](https://github.com/Cadene/pretrained-models.pytorch) and reference correctly
 - Data augmentation?
     - Hve this mostly from MSFT internship